StErMi/ui5con-app-vue/README.md

 # Smart Store app Vue.js

-The [Smart Store app](https://ilhan007.github.io/ui5con-app) is a [Vue.js](https://vuejs.org/) sample application, demonstrating the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
+The [Smart Store app Vue.js](https://5d1cb04456271f7e20187559--tender-wescoff-2ef166.netlify.com) is a [Vue.js](https://vuejs.org/) sample application, demonstrating the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
 You can find a step by step tutorial below on how to build the app by yourself.
 You don't have to clone the repo, the app will be built from scratch.

 Note: no previous experience with [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) is required.
 To take the most of the tutorial, a basic knowledge with [Vue.js](https://vuejs.org/) is desirable.